 One woman was selling succulents, and although I see these every day at work I couldn’t help but be drawn to her unique potting methods.
 It looked as though she had basically gone to Goodwill and picked out every container she could find, then arranged beautiful collections of plants and stones inside!
 They were so creative, deliciously lovely in a quirky way.

 She’d also planted a bunch of mini ones in wine corks, which I also thought was a fabulous idea

 My favorite was this little guy exploding out of what was once a milk steaming jug, which I ended up taking home and is now sitting on my desk in a sheaf of sunlight as I type.

 Now that spring is finally here, there were a million flowers bursting out from under one tent- mostly tulips but some other varieties as well.
 Right next to them was this tiny table covered with candles. but not just any candles…

 Inspired by Alice in Wonderland, these candles were made from hot wax poured into vintage tea cups!

 It seems Fremont and I might share an affection for things placed in unusual containers.

-In addition to the length of street we walked down, there’s a whole giant vintage/antique garage sale thing that happens in a parking garage off the side of the street.
-We only popped in for a second, but there was such an array of items!
+In addition to the length of street I walked down, there’s a whole giant vintage/antique garage sale thing that happens in a parking garage off the side of the street.
+I only popped in for a second, but there was such an array of items!
 Ornate, gilded antique mirrors; records; your grandpa’s unfortunate mustard sweater in 20 different styles; great deals on Smartwool socks- unfortunately they’d already sold out of the small women’s running socks… There were paintings and light bulbs and wacky shoes, handbags and more crystals/fossilized things, jewelry and bizarre hats, old wardrobes and goodness-knows what else.